MicrosoftDocs/azure-reference-other/studio-module-reference/data-input-and-output.md

 ---
 title: "ML Studio (classic): Data Input and Output - Azure"
-description: "Learn about the modules you can use to import and export data and models in Azure Machine Learning Studio (classic)." ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio-classic"
+description: "Learn about the modules you can use to import and export data and models in Machine Learning Studio (classic)." ms.date: 05/06/2019 ms.service: "machine-learning" ms.subservice: "studio-classic"